gotchoices/MyCHIPs/doc/learn-protocol.md

 At a lower level, sites will communicate with each other over an encrypted secure connection which uses [Noise Protocol](http://noiseprotocol.org) and is discussed in some more detail [here](/doc/learn-noise.md).

+### State Processing
+The protocol is implemented as a state transition model.
+This is important because in a distributed network, nodes are apt to go offline from time to time and network connections may not always be reliable.

+End users will be running software on their mobile devices.
+Those devices will communicate with a user service control-layer process which will in turn communicated with the model inside the database.
+The database will communicate with a agent process which will communicate with other peer agent processes.

+If/when a message is lost in all of this, the system should:
+- Stay in a consistent state until the message gets through or is rightly abandoned;
+- Enforce the need to re-transmit the message as necessary;
+- Tolerate multiple messages getting through, or messages coming through late or at an unexpected time.

 ### Tally Use Cases
 A tally is established when two parties decide to formalize a relationship of trust between them using the MyCHIPs protocol.